The system of domain name servers (DNS) is a global hierarchy of databases dedicated to the simple but essential task of looking up host names like

 Your system is now configured to use Unbound through system backups and restorations, or after being cloned to an entirely new server.

-The simplest way to ensure all of your software is using the new resolver is to restart the Droplet entirely.
+The simplest way to ensure all of your software is using the new resolver is to restart the server entirely.

 - sudo shutdown -r now